Malaysiakini: Print permit rejection

 Malaysiakini applied in 2010 for a license to circulate its content in print as a newspaper, which was rejected by the Home Ministry.
 It successfully appealed in the High Court and the High Court judged that Malaysiakini was to be issued a publication permit.
 The Home Ministry appealed the High Court decision in the Court of Appeal.
 The appeal was dismissed.
 Legally victorious, the newspaper requested the Home Ministry again for a permit.
 However, the application was rejected again.
+Eventually Malaysiakini decided it was no longer desirable to print a newspaper.